anitacanita/bit-mapper/README.md

 ### Tests
 `rspec` runs the entire test suite and you can see a simple code coverage report in the output.

-For more detailed information on the code coverage, check SimpleCov's dashboard  coverage/index.html. *Note that the files will only be generated after running the tests.*
+For more detailed information on the code coverage, check SimpleCov's dashboard by opening coverage/index.html in a browser. *Note that the files will only be generated after running the tests.*

 ### Running the editor